| |

 How to prepare for hiking in Bandelier National Monument?

-First of all, take proper hiking shoes.
+First, wear proper hiking shoes.
 Do not attempt these hikes in flip-flops or even flimsy shoes.
 You need sturdy shoes with a good grip and tread.
+Hiking poles might also be useful during these hikes.

 Pack yourself in a comfortable backpack.
 You should have a hiking backpack with a lap belt so that it relieves your spine while climbing.